-Dr. J. Emmett Winn is a Professor of Communication in the Department of Communication and Journalism and has been serving as Associate Provost since 2009.
+Dr. Emmett Winn is a Professor of Communication in the School of Communication and Journalism and has been serving as Auburn’s Associate Provost since 2009.

-Dr. Winn is the author of the 2012 book Documenting Racism: African Americans in U.S. Department of Agriculture Films and the 2007 book The American Dream and Contemporary Hollywood Cinema both published by Continuum International Publishing Group.
-Dr. Winn also coedited the 2005 University of Alabama Press book Transmitting the Past: Historical and Cultural Perspectives on Broadcasting.
-Dr. Winn has also published numerous scholarly articles in international, national, and regional Communication and Film Studies journals including the Journal of Communication, Critical Studies in Mass Communication, the Southern Communication Journal, the Journal of Broadcasting and Electronic Media, Film and History, and Kinema.
+Dr. Winn is the author of the 2016 book Communication and Conflict Management: A Handbook for the New Department Chair published by Academic Impressions, the 2012 book Documenting Racism: African Americans in U.S. Department of Agriculture Films and the 2007 book The American Dream and Contemporary Hollywood Cinema both published by Bloomsbury Publishing.
+Dr. Winn also coedited a 2005 University of Alabama Press book, Transmitting the Past: Historical and Cultural Perspectives on Broadcasting.
+Additionally, Dr. Winn has published numerous scholarly articles in international, national, and regional Communication and Film Studies journals including the Journal of Communication, Critical Studies in Mass Communication, the Southern Communication Journal, the Journal of Broadcasting and Electronic Media, Film and History, and Kinema.

-Winn serves on the editorial boards of the Journal of Broadcasting and Electronic Media and Communication Studies.
-He is a member of the Phi Kappa Phi Honor Society and Omicron Delta Kappa National Leadership Honor Society.
-He also served as the Executive Director for the Southern States Communication Association for five years and is an involved member of the National Communication Association and a member of the American Association of University Professors (AAUP).
+Winn is a member of the Phi Kappa Phi Honor Society and Omicron Delta Kappa National Leadership Honor Society.
+He served as the Executive Director for the Southern States Communication Association for five years and is a member of the American Association of University Professors (AAUP).

 In 2011 Winn was chosen as a distinguished alumnus by the University of South Florida and in 2013 he received the T. Earle Johnson-Edwin Paget Distinguished Service Award from the Southern States Communication Association.

-Dr. Winn also provides training and consulting services on issues related to academic space management, optimization, and planning, as well as conflict management and communication in academic settings for educationally focused organizations such as Academic Impressions (AI) located in Denver, Colorado and Educational Consulting Services Corp.
+Dr. Winn consults on issues related to international education, online education, campus planning, and conflict management and communication in academic settings for educationally focused organizations such as Sterling Partners, Academic Impressions (AI), and Educational Consulting Services Corp.
 (ECS) of Toronto, Canada.
-In this capacity he has participated in training staff and administrators from more than 100 institutions of higher education.
+In this capacity, he has participated in training faculty, staff, and administrators from more than 100 institutions of higher education.

-During his free time, Winn enjoys spending time with his dog Jenny, travelling, reading, and watching movies.
+During his free time, Winn enjoys spending time with his dog, Jenny, traveling, reading, and watching movies.